• Skip to primary navigation

 Close-up of cooked salmon fillets on a baking sheet, seasoned and glistening with spices and juices.

-Let it rest: Once you’ve retrieved your salmon from the oven, give it a few minutes to rest.
+Let it rest: Once you’ve retrieved your salmon from the oven, let it rest for a few minutes.
 This allows the juices to redistribute, keeping it moist and tender.

 Serving suggestions